-Contact Joann Johnson or Donna Greene to learn more about this opportunity to study Robin DiAngelo’s White Fragility with Disciples from across the Central Rocky Mountain Region.
+Contact Joann Johnson or Donna Greene to learn more about this opportunity to study Richard Rothstein’s The Color of Law: A Forgotten History of How Our Government Segregated America with Disciples from across the Central Rocky Mountain Region.

 Town Hall Meeting with Fort Collins’ Police Services Chief and our District Attorney

 Organized by Queen (Dedria Johnson) and colleagues.
 More information will be shared as soon as it is available.
 To receive updates on this opportunity as well as future information, send an email here.